megorei/website-neo4j-ruby/source/how-tos/_sinatra_neo4j_app.md

 The first line will also load some rake tasks from neo4j-core.
 But these rake tasks still won't work because neo4j gem should be loaded before the definition just like we did it in the `app.rb`.
-So lets extract environment initialization into `environment.rb` and require this file from `app.rb` and `Rakefile`.
+So, lets extract environment initialization into `environment.rb` and require this file from `app.rb` and `Rakefile`.

 **environment.rb**